Armand Bayou

 Status and Implementation

-A TMDL allocation was not developed since available data did not indicate impairment of the aquatic life community, nor identify a pollutant that needs to be controlled.
+A TMDL allocation was not developed since available data did not indicate impairment of the aquatic life community, nor did the data identify a pollutant that needs to be controlled.
 The TCEQ will continue working to develop protocols suitable for evaluating dissolved oxygen and aquatic life conditions in tidal streams, in conjunction with the Texas Department of Parks and Wildlife.

 For More Information